Lorentz Violation and the Higgs Mechanism: Coordinate Redefinitions

-Each of $k_{\Phi}$ and $k_{F}$ contains a portion that can be eliminated via this kind of field redefinition.
-Respectively, these are $k_{S}$ and the portion of $k_{F}$ with the structure appearing on the right-hand-side of (\ref{eq-kF-redef}): $\frac{1}{2}\left(g^{\mu\rho}k_{F\alpha}\,^{\nu\alpha\sigma} -g^{\mu\sigma}k_{F\alpha}\,^{\nu\alpha\rho} -g^{\nu\rho}k_{F\alpha}\,^{\mu\alpha\sigma} +g^{\nu\sigma}k_{F\alpha}\,^{\mu\alpha\rho}\right)$.
-There are natural physical reasons why the remainder of each background tensor cannot be so eliminated.
-The part of $k_{F}$ that cannot be defined away has the structure of the Weyl tensor, and it gives rise to birefringent propagation by the gauge field.
-No redefinition of the coordinate system can change the fact that polarizations are traveling at different rates.
-Meanwhile, $k_{A}$ is associated with C-violating non-minimal interactions between gauge and scalar field components, and a change in coordinates cannot mask the fact that particle identities might change because of the effects of these interactions.

-Since it is possible to define away the $k_{S}$ Lorentz violation, we might be tempted to dismiss analyses that include $k_{S}$ entirely, as adding needless complexity to an already subtle physical situation.
+Since it is possible to define away the $k_{S}$ Lorentz violation, we might be tempted to dismiss analyses that include $k_{S}$ entirely as unnecessary.
 However, since the transformation that eliminates $k_{S}$ is a global redefinition of the coordinates, it can only be used to eliminate this type of Lorentz violation from a single sector.
-This is already evident from the fact that removing $k_{S}$ from the matter sector introduces it into the $k_{F}$ of the gauge sector.
-Ultimately, physical observables that depend on $k_{S}$ need to involve differences.
-In pure SQED, the only observable difference is $k_{S}^{\mu\nu}-k_{F\alpha}\,^{\mu\alpha\nu}$; if SQED is embedded in a larger theory that includes fermions, combinations such as $k_{S}^{\mu\nu}-c^{\mu\nu}-c^{\nu\mu}$ also become relevant.
-If tree-level Lorentz violation only existed in the scalar sector the standard model, it would certainly be most natural to use conventional coordinates, limiting the SME coefficients to a single $k_{\Phi}$ for the Higgs.
-However, this would also mean using Lorentz-violating mass terms for the intermediate vector bosons, so understanding the effects of such mass terms is indeed important.
+This is already evident from the fact that removing $k_{S}$ from the matter sector introduces it into the $k_{F}'$ of the gauge sector.
+Ultimately, physical observables that depend on $k_{S}$ need to involve differences between SME coefficients across different sectors.
+In pure SQED, the only observable difference is $k_{S}^{\mu\nu}-k_{F\alpha}\,^{\mu\alpha\nu}$.

 If both the Lorentz violation and the mass are small enough to be treated as perturbations, it is straightforward to determine the dispersion relations for the gauge field modes in the coordinate system with all Lorentz violation moved into the gauge sector.
 For the transverse polarization states with wave vector $\vec{q}$, the frequencies are~\cite{ref-kost16}